harvester/docs/docs/harvester-network.md

   ![](./assets/vlan-case.png)

 - Harvester network-controller uses a bridge for a node and a pair of veth for a VM to implement the VLAN.
-The bridge acts as a switch to forward the network traffic from or to VMs and the veth pair is like the connected ports between vms and switch.
+The bridge acts as a switch to forward the network traffic from or to VMs and the veth pair is like the connected ports between VMs and switch.
-- VMs within the same VLAN is able to communicate with each other, while the VMs within different VLANs can't.
+- VMs within the same VLAN can communicate with each other, while the VMs within different VLANs can't.
 - The external switch ports connected with the hosts or other devices(such as DHCP server) should be set as trunk or hybrid type and permit the specified VLANs.
 - Users can use VLAN with `PVID` (default 1) to communicate with any normal untagged traffic.